nh-server/Kurisu/cogs/assistance-cmds/rtcbug.3ds.md

 ---
-title: Luma Black Screen Bug
-help-desc: Luma Black Screen Bug
+title: RTC black screen bug
+help-desc: RTC black screen bug
+aliases: lumabug
 ---

 If you have Luma3DS and your console is stuck on a black screen after you power it on, follow these steps: